Nikita Khrushchev: Legacy

-Some of Khrushchev's agricultural projects were also easily overturned.
-Corn became so unpopular in 1965 that its planting fell to the lowest level in the postwar period, as even kolkhozes which had been successful with it in Ukraine and other southern portions of the USSR refused to plant it.
+Some of Khrushchev's agricultural projects were easily overturned.
+Corn became so unpopular in 1965 that its planting fell to the lowest level in the postwar period.
 Lysenko was stripped of his policy-making positions.
 However, the MTS stations remained closed, and the basic agricultural problems, which Khrushchev had tried to address, remained.
 While the Soviet standard of living increased greatly in the ten years after Khrushchev's fall, much of the increase was due to industrial progress; agriculture continued to lag far behind, resulting in regular agricultural crises, especially in 1972 and 1975.
 Brezhnev and his successors continued Khrushchev's precedent of buying grain from the West rather than suffer shortfalls and starvation.
-Neither Brezhnev nor his colleagues were personally popular, and the new government relied on authoritarian power to assure its continuation.
-The KGB and Red Army were given increasing powers.
+Neither Brezhnev nor his colleagues were personally popular, and the new government relied on authoritarian power.
 The government's conservative tendencies would lead to the crushing of the "Prague Spring" of 1968.

 Though Khrushchev's strategy failed to achieve the major goals he sought, Aleksandr Fursenko, who wrote a book analyzing Khrushchev's foreign and military policies, argued that the strategy did coerce the West in a limited manner.
-The agreement that the United States would not invade Cuba has been adhered to.
-The refusal of the western world to acknowledge East Germany was gradually eroded, and, in 1975, the United States and other NATO members signed the Helsinki Agreement with the USSR and Warsaw Pact nations, including East Germany, setting human rights standards in Europe.
+The agreement that the US would not invade Cuba has been adhered to.
+The refusal of the western world to acknowledge East Germany was gradually eroded, and, in 1975, the US and other NATO members signed the Helsinki Agreement with the USSR and Warsaw Pact nations.

 The Russian public's view of Khrushchev remains mixed.
-According to a major Russian pollster, the only eras of the 20th century that Russians in the 21st century evaluate positively are those under Nicholas II, and under Khrushchev.
+According to a major Russian pollster, the only eras of the 20th century that Russians in the 21st century evaluate positively are those under Nicholas II and under Khrushchev.
 A poll in 1998 of young Russians found that they felt Nicholas II had done more good than harm, and all other 20th-century Russian leaders more harm than good—except Khrushchev, about whom they were evenly divided.
 Khrushchev biographer William Tompson related the former premier's reforms to those which occurred later:

-Throughout the Brezhnev years and the lengthy interregnum that followed, the generation which had come of age during the 'first Russian spring' of the 1950s awaited its turn in power.
-As Brezhnev and his colleagues died or were pensioned off, they were replaced by men and women for whom the Secret Speech and the first wave of de-Stalinization had been a formative experience, and these 'Children of Twentieth Congress' took up the reins of power under the leadership of Mikhail Gorbachev and his colleagues.
+Throughout the Brezhnev years and the lengthy interregnum that followed, the generation which had come of age during the "first Russian spring" of the 1950s awaited its turn in power.
+As Brezhnev and his colleagues died or were pensioned off, they were replaced by men and women for whom the Secret Speech and the first wave of de-Stalinization had been a formative experience, and these "Children of Twentieth Congress" took up the reins of power under the leadership of Mikhail Gorbachev and his colleagues.
 The Khrushchev era provided this second generation of reformers with both an inspiration and a cautionary tale.